primer/octicons/README.md

 ## Libraries

 This repository is a repository containing other packages.
-Each of them are in the `lib/` folder and give access to Octicons on a different platform / language.
+Each of them is in the `lib/` folder and give access to Octicons on a different platform / language.

 ### JavaScript